redhat-cop/cloud.aws_ops/README.md

 If you encounter issues or have questions, you can submit a support request through the following channels:
  - GitHub Issues: Report bugs, request features, or ask questions by opening an issue in the [GitHub repository](https://github.com/redhat-cop/cloud.aws_ops/).
- - Ansible Community: Engage with the Ansible community on the Ansible Project Mailing List or [Ansible Forum](https://forum.ansible.com/g/AWS).You can also join us on:
+ - Ansible Community: Engage with the Ansible community on the Ansible Project Mailing List or [Ansible Forum](https://forum.ansible.com/g/AWS).

 ## Release Notes